MicrosoftDocs/mixed-reality/mixed-reality-docs/system-gesture.md

 ---
 # System gesture

 The system gesture is a hand gesture used to invoke the Start Menu.
 It is the equivalent of pressing the Windows key on the keyboard, the Xbox button on an Xbox controller, or the Windows button on the immersive headset motion controller.
-It's important to understand which gestures are reserved for the system on each version of Mixed Reality devices to prevent conflicts.
+It's important to understand which gestures are reserved for the system on each Mixed Reality device to prevent conflicts.

 ## Device support